MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/viva-connections-overview.md

 ## Overview
 Microsoft Viva Connections is your gateway to a modern engagement experience designed to keep everyone engaged and informed.
 Viva Connections gives everyone a personalized destination to discover relevant news, conversations, and the tools they need to succeed.
-[Get step-by-step guidance on how to get Viva Vonnections for your organization.](guide-to-setting-up-viva-connections.md)
+[Get step-by-step guidance on how to get Viva Connections for your organization.](guide-to-setting-up-viva-connections.md)

 **Viva Connections is:**